Skip to contents

 Group specific modelling (e.g. treatment versus placebo)

-In order to assess treatment interactions, a group specific modelling approach has been established for the MARTINI pipeline (#melon app).
-For the comparability of results across groups, it is crucial that the data preparation is identical (e.g. in terms of coefficients for the normalization).
+In order to assess treatment interactions and treatment heterogeneity, the so-called T-learner provides a naive approach of group specific modelling.
+For the comparability of results across groups, it is crucial that the data preparation is identical (e.g. in terms of coefficients for normalization).

 Given an output object of prepare_ml() and a character defining the name of the by variable (factor) to split by, prepare_ml_split() will return separate ml data sets for each factor level to be used with the remainder of the MARTINI modules.
 Note that the by variable is constant in each subset, thus removed from the feature set in the prepared data, but still available in the raw data sets.